next-exp/sw-docs/docs/source/esmeralda.rst

    * - ``blob_radius``
      - ``float``
-     - Radius of the blobs.
+     - Radius of the blobs in mm.

    * - ``max_num_hits``
      - ``int``